My policy on reviewing

 ARC grant-holders are contractually obliged to review up to 20 grants per annum!
 To do this effectively they would be doing nothing but reviewing grants while neglecting their own grant to which they also have contractual obligations.
 This is clearly not workable.
 I will review half this amount, after factoring in my FTE level.
 Needless to say, any project that strays from my FoR codes will not be accepted.

 I will not review projects submitted by any investigator with credible allegations of misconduct against them from colleagues or students.
-This is not an ideal or principled stand since I realise that it simply becomes someone else’s problem.
+This is not an ideal or principled stance since I realise that it simply becomes someone else’s problem.
 However, having reliable knowledge of unethical behaviour means that I will be unable to produce an unprejudiced review.
+See ‘Conflicts of interest’ below.

 440105 Linguistic anthropology